zygopok/services/README.txt

-This change should only appear in the trunk.
-Currently r1624.
-This is another test of the patching mechanism.
+This change should only appear in the branch at https://source.collectionspace.org/collection-space/src/services/branches/jboss-5-1-and-nuxeo-5-4-2/
-Changed, 20101018